GrapesJS/grapesjs/docs/modules/Traits.md

           'name', // Same as: { type: 'text', name: 'name' }
           'placeholder',
           {
-            type: 'select', // Type of the trait (required)
+            type: 'select', // Type of the trait
-            name: 'type', // The name of the attribute/property to use on component (required)
+            name: 'type', // (required) The name of the attribute/property to use on component
             label: 'Type', // The label you will see in Settings
             options: [
               { id: 'text', label: 'Text'},